'Vision Zero' Road Safety Strategy 2024 to 2035

 1.2

 Throughout the world and across the UK, governments, local authorities, and police forces are adopting the latest best practice Vision Zero and Safe Systems approach to road safety.
-This best practice approach, the recent update to the Highway Code, and Surrey County Council's Local Transport Plan 4 all highlight the need to prioritise the needs of people walking, wheeling and cycling.
+Understanding that Surrey has its own unique qualities and concerns, this best practice approach will be adapted to Surrey's needs, and considered alongside the recent update to the Highway Code and Surrey County Council's Local Transport Plan 4.
+In doing so, we will prioritise the needs of all road type users, specifically those walking, wheeling and cycling.
 This will improve road safety, support active travel, and will protect the most vulnerable so that no-one is left behind.

 1.3

-Our vision is to be zero fatalities or serious injuries on Surrey's roads by 2050.
+Our vision is to have zero fatalities or serious injuries on Surrey's roads by 2050.

 2.1